Organization of Iranian American Communities

 The Organization of Iranian American Communities (OIAC) is an organization in the United States.

-The OIAC is allied with the People's Mojahedin Organization of Iran, or the Mojahedin-e Khalq (MEK), which advocates the overthrow of the government of Iran.
+While the OIAC maintains a position of "nonpartisonship" in its mandate, critics of the organisation have accused it of being allied with the People's Mojahedin Organization of Iran, or the Mojahedin-e Khalq (MEK), which advocates the overthrow of the government of Iran.

 History

 OIAC is an Iranian-American organization dedicated to the promotion of a free and democratic Iran where human rights are celebrated, where different religious traditions are honored, and where every Iranian citizen feels safe and able to pursue their individual dreams and aspirations.
 The Organization of Iranian-American Communities-US was originally established in 1997.
 In 2012, Iranian-American interest groups from 40 states joined forces to collaborate and work toward a vision of bringing peaceful, democratic change to Iran.
 OIAC is now the largest organization of Iranian-Americans in the US and serves as a powerful Iranian-American advocacy group.
 OIAC recognizes that a peaceful, free Iran requires an alternate government rather than the religious fascism which now engulfs Iran today.
 OIAC works toward that goal by supporting the efforts of Iranians in Iran to reform their government and by showcasing Persian-American culture here in the United States.
 Majid Sadeghpour is currently the Political Director of the organization.